krishnalelas/testing/README.md

 ## Logo and Trademark

-The brand name A24ERP and the logo are trademarks of Frappe Technologies Pvt.
+The brand name ERP and the logo are trademarks of Frappe Technologies Pvt.
 Ltd.

 ### Introduction